colleen547/python-challenge/README.md

 **Python - Py Me Up, Charlie**

 BACKGROUND<br>
-- PyBank - A Python script created to analyze the financial records of a company.<br>
+- PyBank - A Python script is uesed to analyze the financial records of a company.<br>
-- PyPoll - A Python script created to analyze and calculate election votes.
+- PyPoll - A Python script is used to analyze and calculate election votes.

 DETAILS - PyBank<br>
 Beginning with a dataset containing two columns: Date and Profit/Losses, this Python script was created to analyze the following: